Paul Ronan

 Paul Anthony Ronan (born 21 March 1965) is an Irish actor.

+Early life

+Paul Anthony Ronan was born on 21 March 1965 in Manchester, son of Thomas "Tommy" Ronan and Una Carson.

 Career

 In 1995, Ronan's acting career started.
 Ronan has been a regular performer in TV and films since the mid-'90s, notably as Edso Dowling in the Ballykissangel TV series; other TV appearances include Rebel Heart and The Tudors.

 Personal life

 In 1992, Paul Anthony Ronan married Monica Brennan.
+The couple divorced in June 2025.

-They have one daughter, Saoirse Ronan, who is an actress.
+They have one daughter, Saoirse Ronan, who has been acting professionally since 2003.